rzbdz/libcoring/docs/design.md

 ## Notice:

 ...
-From now on, I won't update the DEVLOG.md file on the fly.
+From now on, I won't update this file on the fly.

 The project is still under development, and README.md would be updated as soon as new information is available.
-Beyond DEVLOG.md and REAME.md, other useful descriptions of how the codes are organized and designed are available in the **commit log** before and future.
+Beyond docs directory and README.md, other useful descriptions of how the codes are organized and designed are available in the **commit log** before and future.
 I might update a description of how the timer is designed in the future.
 I have also written some posts in Chinese to show the points that are needed to write such a 'toy' (but I won't keep it as only a toy) project, and I might translate them into English later to improve my English writing skill later.